AIRCREW ASSOCIATION CYPRUS

-15.Annual subscriptions are payable on admission and thereafter without demand at the AGM in January every year.
+15.Annual subscriptions are payable on admission and thereafter without demand at the AGM every year.
 Members joining 6 months following an AGM may pay an initial subscription of half the annual rate.

 16. If any member should fail to pay their subscription within 3 months of its becoming due, the Treasurer is to make every effort to communicate with the member by the most appropriate means.
 If, within a reasonable time, a member fails to respond to such communication, cannot be traced or their subscription is grossly in arrears, their membership may be terminated.
 An individual whose membership has been terminated under this paragraph may be re-admitted to membership at any time on application and payment of any subscription arrears.

 17. The financial year ends on the last day of the month preceding the AGM and the accounts are to be balanced to that day.

 18. As soon as practicable after the end of the financial year, the account is to be examined by two suitably qualified persons who hold no office in the ACA CY.

 19. The ACA CY is to hold an AGM between the beginning of November and the end of January each year, at a date, time and place to be fixed by the Committee at 30 days notice, for the following purposes: